 Actually, I have some big worries about the New York Nine.
 They’ve been playing exceptional ball since A-Rod returned from hip surgery, going something like 44 or 45 wins against only 22 losses, the best record in baseball, by far, in that time span.
 However, down the line, like in September, during the heat of the pennant chase, problems loom with the starting pitching.

-For one, it looks like Chien-ming Wang’s season might be over.
+For one, it looks like Chien-ming Wang‘s season might be over due to shoulder surgery.
 Second, despite his stellar pitching of late, Joba Chamberlain’s starts might be curtailed because of a possible leash put on the amount of innings the team wants him to pitch, thus limiting his playing time.
 Next, Andy Pettitte’s durability, at age 37, is questionable.
 Finally, A.J.
 Burnett has a history of injury problems.
 Overall, the starting pitching seems to be in doubt.
 That really worries me as the season winds its way thru the dog days of summer.
 (The glass is half empty.)

 On a brighter note, the bullpen has been spectacular, led by the super-human presence of Mariano Rivera and augmented by great performances by the likes of Phil Hughes, Phil Coke, Alfredo Aceves, et. al. (The glass is half full.)